 Nadia’s motto is clear, ethical, and aspirational.
 But the same thing that makes it great is what makes it so difficult to live up to.

 Top performers are expected to be “team players” as well as innovators, to conform to a company’s culture while paradoxically bringing the best of their unique creativity to the table.
 Putting your head down, working hard, and getting the job done will always have its place.
 But there is a hidden cost to going along with the way things have always been done, especially if you see a way that your unique talents could help your organization reach new heights of success.
+Finding that right balance doesn’t end when you hit the executive ranks and arguably becomes even more important.

-“The advice that I give to young professionals is that the fastest way to lose your self-confidence is to try and please everybody all the time, at the expense of being comfortable with yourself.
+“The advice that I give to young executives is that the fastest way to lose your self-confidence is to try and please everybody all the time, at the expense of being comfortable with yourself.
 When you think about moving forward in your career, make certain that you are moving from your own ‘constellation of authenticity’.
-Are there things that you are not ‘supposed’ to want or go for?
+Are there things that you are not “supposed” to want or go for?
 Have the courage of wanting and going for it – and still being YOU.”